America has a student loan crisis. According to the Fed, at the end of 2022, student loan debt in the US stood at $1.6 trillion.

 With private loans, however, comfortable solutions may be hard to come by.
 Not only do private lenders not offer things like income-driven repayment plans, but some of them do not even agree to deferment.

-Therefore, if you’re moving away and hoping that your student loan debt will disappear by the time you get back, you’ll almost surely be out of luck.
+Granted, nationwide student loan forgiveness appears to be gathering momentum, but we still wouldn’t advise holding your breath.
+If you’re moving away and hoping that your federal student loan debt will disappear by the time you get back, you could be out of luck.

 You risk your financial future in the United States

 If you move abroad to run away from your federal student loans but plan to return to the US sometime in the future, you may discover that you’re no longer able to enjoy some of the rights and privileges of being a US citizen in the same way as before.